rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/quick-start-guide.md

 });
 ```

+{% hint style="success" %}
-For more information on the SDK API methods, refer to [JavaScript SDK APIs](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#javascript-sdk-apis).
+For more information on the JavaScript SDK API methods, refer to the [**JavaScript SDK APIs**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#javascript-sdk-apis).
+{% endhint %}

-## **Contact Us**
+## Contact Us

-To know more about the RudderStack JavaScript SDK, you can [contact us](mailto:%20docs@rudderstack.com) or see the SDK [in action](https://rudderstack.com/request-a-demo).
-You can also talk to us on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel, and we will be happy to help you!
+For more information on any of the sections covered in this guide, you can [**contact us**](mailto:%20docs@rudderstack.com) or start a conversation on our [**Slack**](https://resources.rudderstack.com/join-rudderstack-slack) channel.

-In case you come across any issues while using this SDK, please feel free to submit them on our [GitHub issues page](https://github.com/rudderlabs/rudder-sdk-js/issues).
+If you come across any issues while using this SDK, please feel free to submit them on our [GitHub issues page](https://github.com/rudderlabs/rudder-sdk-js/issues).